Magnolias, cherry blossoms, lilacs and more dot the Garden in early spring. Here are some of the highlights.

 Japanese Hill-and-Pond Garden: Cherry Blossoms and More

-This naturalistic landscape was designed to highlight the beauty of the changing seasons.
-In early spring, it's one of the best places to see ornamental cherries in their full splendor.
+This garden was designed to highlight the changing seasons, and it's one of the best places to see ornamental cherries in their full splendor.
 They bloom throughout April and often into early May, with each cultivar taking a week or two to progress through its bloom cycle.

 - Weeping higan cherry trees.
 These pink-blossomed trees have gracefully weeping branches and are among the earlier-blooming cultivars at BBG.

 - Single-blossom Yoshino cherries.
 This ornamental cherry—the most popular in Japan—has flowers that begin as pink buds and open to reveal snowy-white petals.
 There are several Yoshino trees in the garden, one lovely example just west of the amphitheater, and they bloom in the middle of cherry season, usually in mid-April.